By PPMAG | May 31, 2017

 Conference Schedule Format and Organization of the Program

 The conference schedule is built in OpenConf (see Program Co-Chair Duties).
 It typically follows this schedule, but changes may be made depending on circumstance.
 Any proposed major changes should be run by the IASSIST Administrative Committee.
+This uses concurrent sessions of 1 hour blocks, transitions of 15 minutes, and breaks of 30 minutes.

 Monday | Tuesday | Wednesday | Thursday | Friday |